 The market fluctuations at the end of 2018 and the beginning of 2019 presented the type of conditions that are the worst for this kind of strategy.

 If followed, this strategy would suffer from the large whipsaws and would lose quite a lot of money.
-It does not mean the strategy stopped working, but it is a warning signal.

 Please read the disclaimer at the end of this article.